Canopus-Development/Aeodos/docs/configuration/README.md

-# Aeodos Configuration Guide
+# Aoede Configuration Guide

 ## Overview
-Configuration is managed via environment variables in Aeodos.
+Configuration is managed via environment variables in Aoede.
 This guide helps you customize the application for development, staging, or production.

 ## Environment Variables
 Use the `.env` file to set critical configuration values.